-The great panoramic vistas you will see along the way come come with a price tag - getting to the summit of Peak F requires a long and arduous hike/climb - a mix of bush whacking, scree scrambling and snow climbing - you really have to want to get up to Peak F.
+You will see beautiful and pristine places, but getting to the summit of Peak F requires a long and arduous hike/climb - a mix of bush whacking, scree scrambling and snow climbing.

 You will gain in total 5200 ft from Piney Lake to summit Peak F (you will loose 1200 ft when descending the Eastern Slope of Kneeknocker Pass which have to be regained)

 Climbing Peak F / G from the East requires a commitment of two days